 Mark holds an Associate in Applied Sciences Degree in Paramedic Technology from the St. Louis Community College and a Bachelor of Science Degree in EMS Administration from Columbia Southern University.
-Mark is an American Heart Association Instructor in Basic Life Support, Advanced Cardiac Life Support, & Pediatric Advanced Life Support, an Advanced Stroke Life Support Instructor through the University of Miami, and a certified EMS Instructor through the National Association of EMS Educators.
-Mark is also a Pre-Hospital Trauma Life Support (PHTLS) instructor certified through the National Association of Emergency Medical Technicians (NAEMT) and serves as NAEMT Affiliate Faculty for PHTLS in the St. Louis area.
-Mark is a member of the National Association of EMS Educators, Missouri EMS Association, the Greater St. Louis Region Fire-EMS Officers Association, NAEMT, National EMS Management Association, and the International Association of Fire Chiefs-EMS Section, and the National Society of Leadership and Success.
+Mark is an American Heart Association certified instructor in Basic Life Support, Advanced Cardiac Life Support, and Pediatric Advanced Life Support, an Advanced Stroke Life Support instructor certified through the University of Miami, and an EMS Instructor certified through the National Association of EMS Educators.
+He is also a Pre-Hospital Trauma Life Support (PHTLS) instructor certified through the National Association of Emergency Medical Technicians (NAEMT) and serves as NAEMT Affiliate Faculty for PHTLS in the St. Louis area.
+Mark is a member of the National Association of EMS Educators, Missouri EMS Association, the Greater St. Louis Region Fire-EMS Officers Association, NAEMT, National EMS Management Association, the International Association of Fire Chiefs-EMS Section, and the National Society of Leadership and Success.
 He currently serves as co-chair of the Missouri East Central Region EMS Subcommittee of the State Advisory Council on EMS.

-Mark has also taken several of the Incident Command System (ICS) classes through the Federal Emergency Management Agency to function in the National Incident Management System at different levels.
+Mark has also taken several Incident Command System (ICS) classes through the Federal Emergency Management Agency to function in the National Incident Management System at different levels.
 He is certified in ICS 100, 200, 201, 300, 400, 700, 701, and 800.
 He has completed classes at the Texas A&M Engineering Extension Service on All-Hazards Incident Management/Unified Command and is a member of the Missouri Region C Incident Support Team.
-He’s also attended training at the National Fire Academy on EMS Incident Operations, EMS Special Operations, and Management of EMS.
+He’s also attended training at the National Fire Academy in Emmitsburg, Maryland on EMS Incident Operations, EMS Special Operations, and Management of EMS.

 You may reach Mark at 314-837-4894 or firstname.lastname@example.org